Security and Privacy Issues in Deep Learning

+The \textit{stochastic gradients} approach obfuscates gradients in the inference phase by dropping random neurons in each layer.
+The network then stochastically prunes a subset of the activations in each layer during the forward pass.
+Stochastic activation pruning~\citep{dhillon2018stochastic} is a variant of this method in which, the dropout follows the probability from a weighted (rather than uniform) distribution.
+The surviving activations are scaled up to normalize the dynamic range of the inputs to the subsequent layer.
+The probability of sampling the $j$th activation in the $i$th layer is given by

+where $h^i \in \mathbb{R}^{a^i}$ and $(h^i)_j$ are the values of the $j$th activation in the $i$th layer.
+Xie et al.~\citep{xie2017mitigating} also used a randomization technique that inserts a layer in front of the input to the neural network, which rescales and zero-pads the input.

-The vanishing/exploding gradients make a model unusable by deep computation.
-The basic idea is to purify adversarially perturbed images back to clean examples by exploiting a pixelCNN as a generative model.
-The purified image is then used for the unmodified classifier.
-A recent defense algorithm exploits PixelCNN~\citep{oord2016pixel} to build PixelDefend\cite{song2017pixeldefend} to approximate the training distribution.
+The \textit{vanishing/exploding gradients} method renders the model unusable by deep computation, which restores adversarially perturbed images to clean images.
+These images are then fed to the unmodified classifier. \textit{PixelDefend}~\citep{song2017pixeldefend} is a defense algorithm that uses PixelCNN~\citep{oord2016pixel} to approximate the training distribution.
+PixelCNN is a generative model designed to produce images that track the likelihood over all pixels by factorizing it into a product of conditional distributions:

+Defense-GAN~\citep{samangouei2018defense} is a similar method that uses a GAN instead of PixelCNN.
+The trained generator projects images onto the manifold of the GAN, and these projected images are then fed into the classifier.

+Gradient-based defense algorithms based on the gradient of the initial version are inherently vulnerable to gradient-based attacks.
+Athalye et al.~\citep{athalye2018obfuscated} used projected gradient descent to set a perturbation $\upsilon$, combined with the $l_2$ Lagrangian relaxation approach~\citep{carlini2017adversarial}.
+Gradient-masking techniques, which exploit obfuscated gradients, are vulnerable to strong gradient-based attacks \citep{kurakin2016adversarial, madry2017towards, carlini2017adversarial}.
+Alternatively, an attacker may simply use a different attack~\citep{carlini2017towards,athalye2018obfuscated} to bypass such a defense or the way circumvented by any adversary who uses the true adversarial examples~\citep{he2017adversarial,uesato2018adversarial}.

+\paragraph{\textbf{Robustness}} Gradient obfuscation could prove to be useless in a white-box setting, where increasing robustness may be a better approach.
+One method to increase robustness of the model is to enable it to produce similar outputs from clean and adversarial examples and either by penalizing the difference between them or regularizing the model to reduce the attack surface.

+Most studies on robustness involve \textit{adversarial training}~\citep{goodfellow2014explaining}, which can be viewed as minimizing the worst error caused by the perturbed data of an adversary.
+It can also be perceived as learning an adversarial game with a model that requests labels for the input data.
+Other techniques include the \textit{distillation training}~\citep{papernot2016distillation} method which provides robustness to saliency map attacks~\citep{papernot2016limitations}, and a layerwise regularization method~\citep{cisse2017parseval}, which controls the global Lipschitz constant of a network.
+However, none of these methods produce fully robust models and could be bypassed by a multi-step attack, such as the projected gradient descent (PGD).

+Most of the optimization problems in ML are solved using first-order methods and variants of stochastic gradient descent; thus, a universal attack can be designed using first-order information.
+Madry et al.~\citep{madry2017towards} suggested that local maxima for the worst error can be found by PGD, on the basis that a trained network that is robust against PGD adversaries will also be robust against a wide range of attacks that assume first-order optimization.